 Cash, Cash Equivalents and Short-Term Investments - The Company's principal banking and short-term investing activities are with local and national financial institutions.
 Short-term investments with an original maturity of three months or less are classified as cash equivalents.
-At December 31, 2007 and 2006, there were cash equivalents or short-term investments of \$4.79 million and \$2.94 million, respectively.
+At December 31, 2008 and 2007, there were cash equivalents or short-term investments of \$2.76 million and \$4.79 million, respectively.

-Inventories - Finished products and feedstock are recorded at the lower of cost, determined on the last-in, first-out method (LIFO), or market for inventories.
+Inventories - Finished products and feedstock are recorded at the lower of cost, determined on the last-in, first-out method (LIFO); or market.

 Accounts Receivable and Allowance for Doubtful Accounts - The Company evaluates the collectibility of its accounts receivable and adequacy of the allowance for doubtful accounts based upon historical experience and any specific customer financial difficulties of which the Company becomes aware.
-As of December 31, 2007 and 2006, the allowance balance was \$35,000 and \$35,000, respectively.
-During 2006 approximately \$156,000 was written off.
-No amounts were written off in 2007.
+For the years ended December 31, 2008 and 2007, the allowance balance was increased by \$465,000 and \$0, respectively.
+The Company tracks customer balances and past due amounts to determine any customers that may be having financial difficulties.
+This, along with historical experience and a working knowledge of each customer, helps determine accounts that should be written off.
+No amounts were written off in 2008 or 2007.

 Notes Receivable - The Company periodically makes changes in or expands its toll processing units at the request of the customer.
 The cost to make these changes is shared by the customer.
 Upon completion of the project a non-interest note receivable is recorded with an imputed interest rate.
-Interest rates used on outstanding notes at December 31, 2007, and 2006, were between 8% and 9%.
+Interest rates used on outstanding notes at December 31, 2008, and 2007, were between 8% and 9%.
 The unearned interest is reflected as a discount against the note balance.
 The Company evaluates the collectibility of notes based upon a working knowledge of the customer.
 The notes are receivable from toll processing customers with whom the Company maintains a close relationship.
-Thus, all amounts due under the notes receivable are considered collectible and no allowance has been recorded at December 31, 2007 and 2006.
+Thus, all amounts due under the notes receivable are considered collectible, and no allowance has been recorded at December 31, 2008 and 2007.

 Mineral Exploration and Development Costs - All costs related to the acquisition, exploration, and development of mineral deposits are capitalized until such time as (1) the Company commences commercial exploitation of the related mineral deposits at which time the costs will be amortized, (2) the related project is abandoned and the capitalized costs are charged to operations, or (3) when any or all deferred costs are permanently impaired.
-At December 31, 2007, none of the projects had reached the commercial exploitation stage.
+In December 2008 all Saudi mining costs were transferred to the Company's investment in AMAK.
+At December 31, 2008, the Company's remaining mining assets held by Pioche had not reached the commercial exploitation stage.
 No indirect overhead or general and administrative costs have been allocated to any of the projects.